adamduckett/ducky-sass/README.md

     $ git clone https://github.com/adamduckett/ducky-sass.git your-project-folder
     $ cd your-project-folder
+    $ rm -rf .git/
+    $ git init
+    $ npm install
-    $ ./start
+    $ gulp

-Running the `start` file removes the `.git` folder before installing the dependencies needed for our Gulp tasks (to compile our Sass) and finally deleting itself.
-Self-destruction, yo!
+The above removes the `.git` folder before creating a new instance of Git, installing our Gulp dependencies (for compiling our Sass) and finally running our default Gulp task.

 ## Structure